Online Fair Division with Additional Information: Omitted Proofs from

-For two multisets $V$ and $\widehat V$ of equal cardinality, define the optimal matching cost as the $1$-Wasserstein distance between the corresponding empirical distributions (up to normalization).
-In our instantiation model, any online instantiation rule induces a bijection between predicted values and realized values, and hence its absolute instantiation error satisfies $\eta_i \ge C(V_i,\widehat V_i)$.
-Thus, $\eta_i$ should be viewed as an end-to-end error parameter capturing both (i) prediction quality and (ii) the online instantiation procedure's ability to match predictions to the realized stream order.
+\paragraph{Interpreting $\eta_i$ via multiset distances.} For two multisets $V$ and $\widehat V$ of equal cardinality, define the optimal matching (earthmover) cost

+This quantity is the $1$-Wasserstein distance between the corresponding empirical distributions (up to normalization).
+In our instantiation model, any online instantiation rule induces a bijection between predicted values and realized values, and hence its absolute instantiation error satisfies $\eta_i \ge \mathrm{EMD}_1(V_i,\widehat V_i)$.
+Thus, $\eta_i$ should be viewed as an \emph{end-to-end} error parameter capturing both (i) prediction quality and (ii) the online instantiation procedure's ability to match predictions to the realized stream order.